SAP-samples/teched2025-AI163/exercises/ex4/Exercise 4.1: Test an Agent in Private Environment.md

 <br> Once the Agent is created, user can test it in a private environment.

 <br>Before we begin testing, we need to creat an Destination Environment variable for Ai Core.
-<br>Click the Settings icon in the top-right corner of the agent page, as shown in the screenshot:
+<br>Click the Settings icon in the top-right corner of the Jole Package, as shown in the screenshot:
 <img width="1798" height="670" alt="image" src="https://github.com/user-attachments/assets/399ac844-ddcb-4fe4-9e45-9ae6628d5144" />

 <br>Click on 'Environment Variables' and then the Create button